โž•Pre-Algebra

 Finding a Part, Whole, or Percent

-The core of percent problems is the relationship: Part = Whole × Percent (as a decimal).
+The core relationship is: Part = Whole ร— Percent (as a decimal).
 Every problem gives you two of these values and asks for the third.
 Recognizing which piece is missing determines your approach.

 Finding the Whole from a Part

-• Formula: Whole = Part ÷ Percent (as decimal)—use when you know the part and the percent
+Use this when you know the part and the percent but not the total.

 Using Proportions for Percent Problems

-Compare: Direct formula vs. proportion method—both solve the same problems, but proportions are more visual and reduce sign errors.
-If an FRQ gives you a tricky setup, try proportions first.
+Compare: Direct formula vs. proportion method.
+Both solve the same problems, but proportions are more visual and can reduce errors.
+When a word problem feels confusing, setting up a proportion gives you a reliable structure to fall back on.

 Calculating Percent Change

 Percent change measures how much a value has increased or decreased relative to where it started.
-This concept appears constantly in data interpretation, finance questions, and real-world applications.
+This concept appears constantly in data interpretation and real-world applications.

 Percentage Increase and Decrease

-• Critical detail—always divide by the original value, not the new value; this is a common error
+• Critical detail: always divide by the original value, not the new value.
+This is one of the most common errors on tests.

-• Positive result = increase; negative result = decrease—the sign tells you the direction of change
+A positive result means an increase.
+A negative result means a decrease.
+The sign tells you the direction of change.

-Compare: Percent increase vs. percent change formula—they're mathematically identical, but the general formula handles both directions.
-Use the general formula when you're not sure if the value went up or down.
+Compare: The specific increase/decrease formulas and the general formula are mathematically identical.
+The general formula handles both directions at once.
+Use it when you're not sure whether the value went up or down.

 Money Applications

 Percent calculations power most financial math.
-These problems apply everything above to real scenarios involving money—and they're heavily tested because they demonstrate practical understanding.
+These problems apply everything above to real scenarios involving money, and they're heavily tested because they show practical understanding.

 Calculating Simple Interest